Adrián (footballer): West Ham United

 On 11 February 2015, Adrián was given a straight red card in a goalless draw at Southampton for handling the ball outside the penalty area while pressured by Sadio Mané.
 His suspension for this dismissal was rescinded by the Football Association, although West Ham were charged with failing to control their players following the incident, being fined £30,000.
 He played all 38 league matches and all four FA Cup matches during the campaign.

 Adrián received a straight red card in added time at the end of West Ham's 1–2 home loss to Leicester City on 15 August 2015 for a high challenge on Jamie Vardy, after going up for a corner kick.
 As the team had already made all of their substitutions, Carl Jenkinson became the goalkeeper for the remainder of the match.
 In October 2015, he signed a new two-year contract with the option of a further two years, keeping him at the club until 2017.

 Adrián was released by West Ham at the end of the 2018–19 season.
 His last game came on 26 January 2019 in a 4–2 away defeat to AFC Wimbledon in the FA Cup.
-He had played 150 in all competitions for West Ham but only five in his final season, all cup games, as his place in their Premier League team was taken by Łukasz Fabiański.
+He had played in 150 matches in all competitions for West Ham but only five in his final season, all cup games, as his place in their Premier League team was taken by Łukasz Fabiański.
 Adrián chose to leave the club despite a three-year contract offer because he "hadn't played a single game all season in the Premier League" and "didn't feel valued economically either".